Fort Shantok: Description

 The district is located within the Mohegan Indian Reservation just west of the Thames River and south of the Mohegan Sun casino off Route 2A.
-The fort was used as a burial ground.
-It contains over one hundred identified graves.
+The fort was used as a burial ground and contains over one hundred identified graves.

 The Mohegans decided not to build on the land or further develop it in order to preserve the land's history.
 The Archaeological Consulting Services offered to preserve eight acres of the two tribal sites, but the tribe decided to preserve all the property instead.

 Fort Shantok represents a location of distinction to the Mohegan people, because it is the first site where they settled with Sachem Uncas in the 17th century.
 In addition, Fort Shantok was used as a stronghold by the Mohegan leader Uncas when fending off an attack from the Narragansetts during 1645.
 Although the fort was sturdy and well-defended, the attack continued until an English force led by Lt.
 Thomas Leffingwell provided reprovisions.
 At this point, the Narragansetts abandoned the siege and returned home.

 There is a memorial in the shape of a wigwam known as the Leffingwell Memorial in the fort, the inscription stating, "Here stood the fort of Uncas Sachem of the Mohegans and friend of the English; here in 1645 when bese [sic] by the Narragansetts he was relieved by the bravery of Lt.
 T. I. Leffingwell."

 It is one of the few places where Native American ceramics have been preserved in southern New England in any state, due to the area's highly acidic soil, climate, and colonial construction.
 These ceramics have been used in an attempt by archeologists to determine migration patterns in local New England tribes, such as the Pequots.